BrainJarOrg/battleships/README.md

 This repos provides basic info about the game.
 If you want to see an example of a working bot to get you started, check this out: https://github.com/BrainJar/battleships-bot

+You will need a working local environment - check out https://github.com/BrainJar/battleships-bot#4-test-it-locally-before-the-fight

+Remember that you lose each fight your bot crashes in !

 ## Rules of the game